 - 40. The Goldsmiths credit framework sets out rules whereby failure in one or more modules may be condoned, or compensated by performance in other modules, in order to allow a student to progress. - 41.
 Students are required to re-sit only those modules which they have failed, and for which condonement or compensation is not possible. - 42.
 Where assessment for a module comprises a number of different elements, a student is required to re-sit only those elements in which she/he failed. - 43.
 Resits should normally take place at the next possible occasion. - 44.
 A student may have three attempts at an assessment (ie the first attempt and two re-sits in the event of failure). - 45.
 The mark awarded for a re-taken examination shall, unless there are extenuating circumstances deemed acceptable by the Board of Examiners, be subject to a penalty.
-The mark awarded shall be the average of the mark given by the markers and the pass mark for the module. - 46.
+The mark awarded shall be capped at the pass mark for the assignment. - 46.
 A final year student who has met all other criteria but has failed modules at level 5 and 6 may be considered for compensation of that credit, to allow them to graduate.